gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 3| C            | 2             |

 ### Question 3: What was the first item from the menu purchased by each customer?
+This is the first question where a Casual Table Expression (CTE) is required.
+We need to create a temporary table including the `customer_id`, the `sales_date`, the `product_name`, and an additional column that calculates the 'rank' of each item purchased by each customer.
+To create this column, `DENSE_RANK()` was used, which gives a unique number for the unique values (starting from 1) without leaving a gap in the numbering. `PARTITION BY` is responsible for separating the ranking between each `customer_id`, so the ranking is separate, and I use `ORDER BY sales.order_date` to take the order with the earliest date as 1.
+After this, I create the output by selecting `customer_id`, `product_name` from the CTE and limit it to only show instances where the rank is 1.
+The reason why A is present in the output two times is because they ordered both curry and sushi in their first order.

 ```sql
 WITH merged_purchases AS (
 SELECT sales.customer_id,